localnerve/html-snapshots/README.md

 html-snapshots gets urls to process from either a robots.txt or sitemap.xml.
 Alternatively, you can supply an array with completely arbitrary urls, or a line delimited textfile with arbitrary host-relative paths.

 html-snapshots processes all the urls in parallel in their own PhantomJS processes.

-**UPDATE** Starting with version 0.3.0, you can limit the number of PhantomJS processes that will ever run at once with the `processLimit` option.
+**UPDATE** You can limit the number of PhantomJS processes that will ever run at once with the `processLimit` option.
+This effectively sets up a process pool for PhantomJS instances.

 ## More Information
 Here are some [background and other notes](http://github.com/localnerve/html-snapshots/blob/master/docs/notes.md) regarding this project.